 Make sure to talk with your doctor if you are concerned about the shape of your baby’s head.

-Check with your doctor or public health nurse if you notice:
+Check with your doctor or public health nurse if you:

-If positioning doesn’t correct the flat area on the head your doctor may suggest your baby wear a custom fitted helmet.
+If positioning doesn’t correct the flat area on your baby's head, your doctor may suggest your baby wear a custom-fitted corrective helmet.

-These corrective helmets work by redirecting skull growth over time to improve the appearance of your baby’s head shape.
-The helmet keeps gentle pressure over the areas of your baby’s head that are prominent and creates space over the areas that are flat, providing room for baby’s skull to grow.
+Corrective helmets work by redirecting how your baby's skull grows over time.
+The helmet keeps gentle pressure over the areas of your baby’s head that are prominent and creates space over the areas that are flat, providing room for your baby’s skull to grow.
 The helmet also prevents your baby from lying on the flat spot.

-The helmet is usually worn 23 hours a day, for 3 to 4 months.
-Adjustments to the helmet mean a visit to the clinic every few weeks.
-The best time to begin using the helmet is when your baby is between 6 and 9 months old (before the bones in the head have fused).
+The best time to start using the helmet is when your baby is between 6 and 9 months old (before the bones in their head have joined together, or fused).

-The cost of the corrective helmet isn’t covered by Alberta Health Care.
+The cost of a corrective helmet isn’t covered by Alberta Health.
 Check with your extended healthcare plan or private insurance.

-If you want to learn more about safe sleeping, tummy time, and preventing a flat area on your baby's head, there are free classes in your community.
+If you want to learn more about safe sleeping, tummy time, and preventing a flat area on your baby's head, there may be programs or free classes in your community.
 To find out more, call Health Link at 811.